HackerN64/F3DEX3/README.md

   diffuse to **specular**.
 If enabled, the vertex normal for lighting is replaced with the reflection of the vertex-to-camera vector over the vertex normal.
 Also, a new size value for each light controls how large the light reflection appears to be.
-This technique is lower fidelity than the vanilla `hilite` system, as it is per-vertex rather than per-pixel, but it allows the material to be textured normally.
+This technique is lower fidelity in some ways than the vanilla `hilite` system, as it is per-vertex rather than per-pixel, but it allows the material to be textured normally.
+Plus, it supports all scene lights (including point) with different dynamic colors, whereas the vanilla system supports up to two directional lights and more than one dynamic color is difficult.
 - New geometry mode bits `G_ATTROFFSET_ST_ENABLE` and `G_ATTROFFSET_Z_ENABLE`
   apply settable offsets to vertex ST (`SPAttrOffsetST`) and/or Z (`SPAttrOffsetZ`) values.
 These offsets are applied after their respective